Fangcheng-Wang/crystmatch/README.md

 The main functions of `crystmatch` are as follows:

 - **Enumeration**:
-  - Provide a complete list of representative [[1]](https://arxiv.org/abs/2305.05278) CSMs between two given crystal structures, with user-specified upper bounds on the multiplicity [[1]](https://arxiv.org/abs/2305.05278) and root-mean-square strain (RMSS).
+  - Provide a complete list of *representative* [[1]](https://arxiv.org/abs/2305.05278) CSMs between two given crystal structures, with user-specified upper bounds on the multiplicity [[1]](https://arxiv.org/abs/2305.05278) and root-mean-square strain (RMSS).
-  - (In progress) Provide a complete list of CSMs with user-specified upper bounds on the multiplicity, RMSS, and RMSD.
+  - (In progress) Provide a complete list of CSMs with user-specified upper bounds on the multiplicity, RMSS, and root-mean-square displacement (RMSD).

 - **Analysis**:
   - Read a CSM from a pair of [POSCAR](https://www.vasp.at/wiki/index.php/POSCAR) files, and save CSMs in the same format.
-  - Score CSMs by RMSS and root-mean-square displacement (RMSD).
+  - Score CSMs by RMSS and RMSD.
   - Benchmark a CSM by its deviation angle from an orientation relationship (OR).

 ## Installation